 The best submissions include:

-- the story title in the subject line
+- the story title in the subject line with the word count and genre

 - the words Bee Fiction Submission in the subject line